Welcome to the Surreal Wonders of Spiti Valley

 About Spiti Travel Guide

-Nestled in the Himalayan mountain range in Himachal Pradesh, Spiti tourism offers an impeccable experience as one navigates through the intermittent greenery, picturesque deserts, snow-capped mountains, and long winding roads for an impeccable journey.
+Nestled in the Himalayan mountain range in Himachal Pradesh, Spiti tourism offers an impeccable experience as one navigates through the intermittent greenery, picturesque deserts, snow-capped mountains, and long winding roads.
 With an altitude of 12,500 feet above the sea level, this place is one of the coldest locations in the country.
 Accessible via motorway only during the months of summer, Spiti is one of the remotest locations to visit to.
 Hence, this lesser known place- a hidden isolated gem- is for the ones who dare to drift from the usual tourist trails.
 Aptly named as ‘Spiti’ which means ‘The Middle Land’, it divorces India from Tibet.
 Evoking strong comparisons with the latter, it leaves visitors spellbound while one gets acquainted with quaint old Spiti valley monasteries, monks in their robes and prayer flags fluttering in the wind that portray a duplicate picture of Tibet.